apollosolutions/observability-workshop/README.md

   - _There are two places where you can optimize for this_
 - The `User` type takes a long time to resolve and the team isn't sure why.

 There are a few other areas to investigate to improve, but these are just a few start points.
-Note what you've done and we'll discuss towards the end of the workshop.
+Note what you've done and we'll discuss the listed three during the specific section.

 ### What should I do?